Stephanie, the leading lady in my latest romance novel, The Letter, has a lot of spunk, and she’s not afraid to call it as she sees it.

 Carrie is a mostly fictitious character.
 While I didn’t model her after anyone in particular, although I’ve put a little of myself into her.
 Photography is one of my life’s passions, and, in my younger days, I dreamed of being a model.

 Ian Palmer is the one man she never got over.
-They soon resume their relationship, but her world will shatter once again when something unexpected occurs behind the scenes.
+They soon resume their relationship, but Gillian’s world will shatter once again when something unexpected occurs behind the scenes.
 She’ll later become the object of affection from a new, and much younger man, while Ian attempts to win her back for a third time.

 Gillian is based on a real person.
 Me.
 I was a graphic designer before I became a writer, and we’ll just say that my personal life given me some great fodder to work with.